MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-microsoft-cloud-application-security.md

 ---
 title: Use application proxy to integrate on-premises apps with Defender for Cloud Apps
-description: Configure an on-premises application in Microsoft Entra ID to work with Microsoft Defender for Cloud Apps.
+description: Use Microsoft Defender for Cloud Apps with on-premises applications in Microsoft Entra ID.
 Use the Defender for Cloud Apps Conditional Access App Control to monitor and control sessions in real-time based on Conditional Access policies.
-You can apply these policies to on-premises applications that use application proxy in Microsoft Entra ID.
+You apply these policies to on-premises applications that use application proxy in Microsoft Entra ID.
 author: kenwith
 manager: amycolannino
 ms.service: entra-id